V4Fire/Client/src/super/i-block/README.md

 #### selfEmitter

 The component event emitter.
+In fact, component methods such as `on` or `off` are just aliases to the methods of the given emitter.

-All events fired by this emitter can be listened to "outside" with the `v-on` directive.
+All events fired by this emitter can be listened to "outside" using the `v-on` directive.
-Also, these events can bubble up the component hierarchy.
+Also, if the component is in `dispatching` mode, then the emitted events will start bubbling up to the parent component.

+In addition, all emitted events are automatically logged using the `log` method.
+The default logging level is `info` (logging requires the `verbose` prop to be set to true), but you can set the logging level explicitly.

+Note that `selfEmitter.emit` always fires two events:

+1. `${event}`(self, ...args) - the first argument is passed as a link to the component that emitted the event
+2. `on-${event}`(...args)

+Note that to detach a listener, you can specify not only a link to the listener, but also the name of the group/label to which the listener is attached.
+By default, all listeners have a group name equal to the event name being listened to.
+If nothing is specified, then all component event listeners will be detached.

 __b-example.ts__